 The resumption of regular evening programs begins April 5 at 8:00pm.
 We have a lot planned this year so bring

 your friends and family up for a visit.

 Check the schedule, dress warmly, and come up a nice evening under the stars.
-There will be a short presentation in the presentation room
+Starting April 5, there will be a short presentation in the presentation room

 prior to viewing through the 30" f/4.8 Challenger telescope binoculars, and other telescopes set up by the

 We are located at Fremont Peak State Park, 11 miles south of San Juan Bautista up San Juan Canyon Rd.

 Detailed directions can be found at the bottom of this page.
 Plan for a minimum of 30 minutes to drive, park, and walk from parking to the observatory.

 Annual Work Party - Saturday, April 26, 10:00 am - 6:00pm

 Each year, after the long hard winter, we get together to help maintain the grounds